All Episodes

 There's a lot of good people in the FBI.

-And they're and but unfortunately, some of the higher ups are giving them a bad name.
+But unfortunately, some of the higher-ups are giving them a bad name.

 Jessica Tarlov, Ron Christie, and then your calls.

-Uh at the same time, we're gonna continue to be tough on them.
+At the same time, we're going to continue to be tough on them.

-The president joined uh other countries in these calls, both Germany and France have reached out, uh, as well as President Obama in twenty twelve.
+Both Germany and France have reached out, as well as President Obama in 2012.

 And certainly the president finds there to be an importance in having that dialogue with Russia so that we can talk about some of the big problems that face the world.

-The President often congratulates uh leaders who are not democratically elected.
+The president often congratulates leaders who are not democratically elected.

-I was wondering if one of Putin's um henchmen didn't pick up the phone and said, Listen, listen, bro, you better call the boss or else you are knee deep and poop.
+I was wondering if one of Putin's henchmen didn't pick up the phone and say, listen, listen, bro, you better call the boss or else.

 You don't want to seem like you're wallowing in it.